E-CAM/jobqueue_features/README.md

 include MPI workloads, including extending configuration options for such workloads and heterogeneous resources.

 ## Tutorial
-To help people try out this library, we have created a Docker containers that allow you to test the usage from within a notebook on
+To help people try out this library, we have created a set of Docker containers that allow you to test the usage from within a notebook on a
-(toy) SLURM clusters.
+(toy) SLURM cluster.
 The dockers containers can be found in the [`tutorial`](https://github.com/E-CAM/jobqueue_features/tree/master/tutorial) folder.
-Either option will start a couple of docker containers with scheduler and a JupyterLab instance linked to the head node.
+The commands below will start a couple of docker containers with the scheduler and a JupyterLab instance linked to the head node.
 You should be able to access the JupyterLab instance from your browser on `localhost:8888`.
 Feel free to try, learn and explore using the example notebooks you find there.

 Requirements: